henriquesimoes/humpback/solutions/README.md

 ```

 where `USER1` is the first user in our group who dealt with the data.
 You may copy them to your homedir.
-Create a new directory `HUMP` somewhere
+Clone this repository from Git Hub in a new directory
+`HUMP` somewhere in your computer, preferably in an SSD directory for fast acess.
-in your homedir and copy the image files and labels there:
+Then copy the image files and labels there:

 ```bash
 cp -r /data/$USER1/hwic/competition-data/train $HUMP/data/